History of Park Ridge Country Club

 The course record from the championship tees is 64.
 It is held by PGA Touring Professional Fred Funk who set the mark in 2014.
 Fred's accomplishments include the 2005 Players Championship and the 2006 Senior US Open.
+The record was tied by amateur Sun-Yi Lu of Taiwan when playing in the Western Junior Championship in 2017.
 The previous record of 65 was jointly held by Rick Groessl, PGA Golf Professional at Park Ridge Country Club, and Mark O'Meara, famed PGA Touring Professional.
 Groessl shot his 65 in 1994 and O'Meara shot his in 1997, the year before he won the Masters and the British Open.

 Notable golfers who have stepped to the first tee at Park Ridge Country Club include:

 - Bobby Jones